MTDOJRP/docs/docs/8-law-enforcement/3-learning/6-setting-up.md

   <br/>

-  Once you've filled out the form, hit `Create Officer` and a request will be sent to your supervisor to approve your request.
+  Once you've filled out the form, hit `Create` and a request will be sent to your supervisor to approve your request.
 </details>

 <br/>